prjunnamed/prjunnamed/docs/src/dev/langref.md

 *Strings* are delimited by `"` on both ends and denote byte sequences (not character sequences).
 Within a string, `` \ `` followed by two hexadecimal digits `0`..`9` or `a`..`f` (lowercase only) corresponds to that particular byte, and any other character corresponds to its unique [UTF-8] encoding.
 No normalization is performed.

+A string containing a `` \ `` followed by two characters that are not hexadecimal digits is ill-formed.

 ### Decimal numbers {#decimal}